bids-standard/bids-website/docs/getting_started/templates/index.md

 ## README.md

+A clear, informative README is the entry point to your dataset, and makes the data far more usable.
+The README is for what the structured sidecar files cannot hold — the study's purpose and design, how participants were recruited, how the data were acquired, what the dataset actually contains, and anything a user must know before analyzing it — plus the important facts needed for processing.

-A clear, informative README is usually the entry point to your dataset, and makes the data far more usable.
-Copy the template below to the root of your dataset and rename it `README` or `README.md`.
-A dataset has exactly one README, saved as UTF-8, with no extension or one of `.md`, `.rst`, or `.txt`.
-Work through it from top to bottom, completing the sections that apply to your study and deleting both the sections that do not and the guidance comments as you go.
+Copy the template below to the root of your dataset and rename it `README` or `README.md` (when you use markdown formatting).
+Work through it from top to bottom, completing the sections that apply to your study and deleting both the sections that do not apply and the guidance comments as you go.
 Write plainly enough that the file reads well even when the Markdown is not rendered, which in practice means short lines and no wide tables.
 Let the rest of the dataset do most of the work.

-The README is for what the structured files cannot hold — the study's purpose and design, how the data were acquired, what the dataset actually contains, and anything a user must know before analyzing it — plus the few facts important enough to repeat before preprocessing.
-Where a detail already lives in `dataset_description.json`, `participants.tsv`, a task or modality sidecar, `CHANGES`, or `LICENSE`, summarize it and point there instead of copying it, so the two cannot drift apart.
+Before adding information to the README, check whether that information is properly documented in its structured sidecar metadata file like `dataset_description.json`, `participants.tsv`, a task or modality sidecar, `CHANGES`, or `LICENSE`.
+If information lives in a structured sidecar metadata file, only summarize and don't duplicate it.

 Aim for a README that an unfamiliar reader can open and, within a minute, grasp what was recorded, in whom, why, and whether it suits their needs.
-If it ever grows unwieldy, move the overflow into a `/doc` folder listed in `.bidsignore`.

 The template below can be copied into your own dataset: